 Have you noticed any damp marks or patches on your ceiling?
 This could be a sign of a roof leak.
 If you think you have a roof leak, report this to us on 0330 1234 034

 If you think you have a roof leak, carefully remove or cover valuable items in your loft (if it is safe to do so) to help prevent damage.

 You may have noticed loose or missing tiles on your roof.
 If your roof tiles are loose, report this immediately to us on 0330 1234 034.

 Contents Insurance isn’t just vital in the event of a flood, but also if any of your belongings are damaged due to a leak, burst pipe or fire.
 There are many insurance providers out there that can provide you with a quote.

 There is also a low rate insurance policy available through the National Housing Federation called ‘My Home Contents Insurance Scheme’.
-To find out more about this scheme and information on building and contents insurance, check out our dedicated section
+Find out more about the My Home Contents Insurance Scheme.